surlabs/AIChatForILIAS/README.md

 ## Installation & Update

 ### Software Requirements
-- AI Chat requires [PHP](https://php.net) version 7.4 to work properly on your ILIAS 7 platform
+- AI Chat requires [PHP](https://php.net) versions 7.4 or 8.0 to work properly on your ILIAS 8 platform
-- AI Chat requires at least one [OpenAI](https://openai.com) GPT API key to work properly on your ILIAS platform
+- In case you want to connect with GPT on the cloud, AIChat requires at least one [OpenAI](https://openai.com) GPT API key to work on your ILIAS platform.

 ### Installation steps
 1. Create subdirectories, if necessary for Customizing/global/plugins/Services/Repository/RepositoryObject/